 All garments are designed in Sweden and produced by women in a knitting collective located in El Alto, a suburb to La Paz in Bolivia.
 The women make the garments on hand knitting machines and the most exclusive pieces fully by hand.
-The knitwear are produced at their common artisan studio or from the women’s homes since the women are responsible for taking care of their children and households.
-We keep in close contact with our knitters at Comunidad Andina Suma Satawi, without middle men.
+The knitwear is produced at their common artisan studio or from the women’s homes since the women are responsible for taking care of their children and households.
+We keep in close contact with our knitters at Comunidad Andina Suma Satawi, without middlemen.
 Through the knitting collective the women get the opportunity to support themselves.
-We are proud to be able to pay a fair share in return for the high quality craftsmanship.
+We are proud to be able to pay a fair share in return for the high-quality craftsmanship.
 With Chaleca we wish to contribute to the women’s increased incomes and independence.

 The alpaca yarn is spun and dyed at the local spinning mill Coproca Bolivia.
 The alpaca animals graze freely in the Bolivian highlands.
 The suppliers of the fibre only use hand shearing technique for taking the fibre from the animals, which is not harmful.

 The spinning mill uses eco-friendly washing and dyeing processes.
 For washing the fibers a detergent approved according to Öko-Tex standard 100 is used.
-The colorants used are the same kind we use ourselves when we dye by hand in Sweden, and that we know is not harmful for our knitters, customers or environment.
-These are biodegradable auxiliary products from an international manufacturer, which is member of Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD).
+The colourants used are the same kind we use ourselves when we dye by hand in Sweden, and that we know is not harmful to our knitters, customers or environment.
+These are biodegradable auxiliary products from an international manufacturer, which is a member of the Ecological and Toxicological Association of Dyes and Organic Pigments Manufacturers (ETAD).
 The spinning mill does not hold any environmental certificate because of its relatively small operation.